The E. M. Viquesney Doughboy Database

 1946

 Although it had been reported as a Viquesney Doughboy to T. Perry Wesley in 1991, the first photos of this “Spirit of The American Doughboy” were sent to us in 2005 when Markesan Mayor, Rick Slate, contacted us seeking information.
-According to Mayor Slate, the Doughboy was purchased from another community and placed in Markesan.
-Depending on when in 1946 it was placed, this may be the only Viquesney Doughboy placed after the sculptor's death.
-It's also a 1920 copyright version, which means the other community either originally bought the Doughboy before Viquesney switched to another foundry and modified his design in mid-1934, or else bought the statue from Viquesney's old foundry after mid-1934.
+According to Mayor Slate, the Doughboy was purchased by August F. Hein from another community and placed in Markesan.
+How or where Mr. Hein acquired the statue is unknown.
+Also, nobody knows what date in 1946 the statue was installed.

-In 2007 the statue was moved to Grand River Memorial Park, and is now under the care of American Legion Post #282.
-The Doughboy was refurbished and rededicated in the summer of 2009.
-It appears the statue and most of its original stone base are now mounted atop a new pedestal outside the North Terrace area of the Resident Home grounds.
+n 2007 the statue was moved to Grand River Memorial Park, and is now under the care of American Legion Post #282.
+The Doughboy was restored and rededicated in the summer of 2009, Before the restoration, most of the rifle was missing.
+The statue and its original stone base are now mounted atop a new pedestal outside the North Terrace area of the Resident Home grounds.
 (North Terrace is actually at the south end of the Home complex; it refers to the fact that the section of property is on the north side of town.)

 Links: